 The Privacy Act 1988 contains 11 Information Privacy Principles (IPPs) which govern the conduct of Commonwealth and ACT Government agencies in the collection, management, use and disclosure of records containing personal information.
-These principles have stood the test of time in a decade of rapid technical development (see Appendix F for a 'plain English' copy).
+These principles have stood the test of time in a decade of rapid technical development (see Appendix 7 for a summary of steps to take to protect privacy).

 The Privacy Amendment (Private Sector) Act 2000 came into effect on 21 December 2001.
-This Act extends the coverage of the Privacy Act to protect personal information in the private sector.
-The Amendment Act includes 10 National Privacy Principles (NPPs) which set base line standards for privacy protection by private sector (and non-government) organisations.
+This Act extends the coverage of the Privacy Act to protect personal information in the private sector, including non-government agencies.
+The Amendment Act includes 10 National Privacy Principles (NPPs) which set baseline standards for privacy protection by private sector organisations.
 The Act provides for the development and approval, by the Federal Privacy Commissioner, of sector-specific codes.
-A working group of the Australian Health Ministers' Advisory Council (AHMAC) is currently developing a national health privacy code that could operate in the public and private sectors.

 The Privacy Commissioner has issued guidelines to explain in a clear and simple way how the NPPs work in practice.
-Acknowledging that personal health information is generally considered to be amongst the most sensitive and intimate of personal information, the Office of the Federal Privacy Commissioner has issued health privacy guidelines which complement the general NPP guidelines and provide specific guidance on how the NPPs operate in the private health sector.
-The Act defines health information as including information or an opinion about the health or a disability (at any time) of an individual (see Appendix G for an information sheet developed by the Office of the Federal Privacy Commissioner).
+Acknowledging that personal health information is generally considered to be amongst the most sensitive personal information, the Office of the Federal Privacy Commissioner has issued health privacy guidelines which complement the general NPP guidelines and provide specific guidance on how the NPPs operate in the private health sector.
+The Act defines health information as including information or an opinion about the health or a disability (at any time) of an individual.
 Further information on privacy can be obtained from the Federal Privacy Commissioner's website <www.privacy.gov.au>.